Frank Acheson

 Frank Oswald Victor Acheson (27 June 1887 - 25 March 1948) was a New Zealand lawyer and judge of the Native Land Court.

 Early life

 He was born in Riverton, Southland, New Zealand on 27 June 1887.
-He gained his LLB degree at the University of Otago in about 1910, and a LLM degree from Victoria University College in 1913 (both part of the University of New Zealand at the time).
+He gained his LLB degree at the University of Otago in about 1910, and an LLM degree from Victoria University College in 1913 (both part of the University of New Zealand at the time).

 Land court

 Acheson was interested in Māori land tenure and wrote a lengthy essay on the subject in 1913 arguing that Māori had clear customs and practices regarding land amounting to customary law.
 This essay was in opposition to the prevailing legal opinions at the time.
 He started work as a clerk at the Native Land Purchase Board in 1914, and became a native land purchase officer in 1918, working in the Hawke's Bay and Wanganui areas.
 The following year, he became commissioner and a land court judge in the Taranaki-Wanganui area.
 In 1924 he moved to be land court judge in North Auckland, where he remained until 1943.

 Major cases Acheson was involved with included whether the land court could recognise Māori claims to the foreshore, and whether the Treaty of Waitangi had legal weight.
 Lake Tangonge, Lake Ōmāpere and Ōrākei were land disputes he played a significant role in.

 In 1925 Acheson proposed the Tokerau District Maori Land Board, of which he was president, fund a dairying scheme at Te Kao.
 He believed this scheme would assist Northland Māori to develop their remaining lands and ameliorate the poverty of the area.
 Although the 1934 commission of inquiry into the Native Affairs Department administration supported his work, the 1935 Labour Government increased official supervision of the scheme.
 Acheson considered this government bureaucracy and his relationship with the Native Department and the Government became strained.

 In 1943, Acheson was forced to retire as land court judge.
 Financial problems of the Tokerau Board over the dairying scheme were the given reason, but his pro-Māori stance and poor relationship with the Government undoubtedly contributed.